FAMILY: Fabaceae or Leguminosae (Pea family)

 EAT: Mesquite is a versatile food.
 It can be milled and used as flour, or you can make syrup from the whole pods or milling chaff and use that as a sweetener.
 For ideas about how to use mesquite in cooking visit our recipe page or purchase a copy of EAT MESQUITE!, our fabulous cookbook full of delicious pre-tested recipes.

-For more mesquite harvesting and processing information, some new, some overlapping, click here.
+For more mesquite-harvesting and -processing information, some new, some overlapping, click here.

 Click to download the information from the section above as a PDF file: Eat Mesquite!
+(File unavailable while new version is in the works.)

 (credits correction: URL for Bean Tree Farm is www.BeanTreeFarm.com)